 It’s not only the reputation of other drivers in your industry that can affect your premiums; the locations associated with your profession can also cause the cost to rise.
 Drivers in jobs with unsociable hours are more likely to park their car in high-risk areas overnight meaning they are at risk of being vandalised or stolen.

 Even if you don’t have a job, you’re still likely to be stereotyped.
-Drivers who are retired are seen as more experienced and therefore less of a risk which means they will probably pay less for their insurance than someone who is unemployed or a student.
+Drivers who are retired are seen as more experienced and therefore less of a risk which means they will probably pay less for their temporary car insurance for unemployed people or students.

 Now while you should never be dishonest or lie when applying for insurance, tweaking your job title could save you money on your insurance.